How to sleep with a pregnancy pillow

 How to sleep with it: Place the curved part against your back.
 The width of the C should open out onto your belly to provide a firm footing.

 2. U-shaped pillows

 If you like sleeping on your back, then the U-shape may work wonders for you.
 This pillow lets you enjoy a peaceful night’s rest by providing a strong base for the whole body.
-It is a good option for moms-to-be who are fussy about their sleep and want to enjoy all the space on the bed.
+It is a good option for mums-to-be who are fussy about their sleep and want to enjoy all the space on the bed.

 How to sleep with it: If you’re a side sleeper, use this pillow to support your stomach while you rest your head on the curve.

 3. Wedge pillows